“Lenovo’s ThinkPad X1 Tablet is a workhorse 2-in-1, but it’s too expensive.”

 Lenovo didn’t overburden the ThinkPad X1 Tablet Gen 2, a Microsoft Signature Edition unit, with much extraneous software.
 In addition, to the usual Microsoft first-party Windows 10 apps and handful of games, there are a couple of useful Lenovo utilities.
 The Lenovo Settings app, in particular, is handy for getting at specialized settings like the Intelligent Cooling function that can keep things from getting too hot and the microphone settings to suppress keyboard noise while recording and optimize for voice communications.

-Lenovo offers a one-year warranty for the Lenovo ThinkPad X1 Tablet Gen 2, which is standard for laptops and tablets.
+Lenovo offers a one-year warranty for the Lenovo ThinkPad X1 Tablet Gen 2, which is standard for

 The ThinkPad X1 Tablet is not a perfect 2-in-1, but it is a good one.
 It offers a robust build that’s more resistant to dings and dents than most tablets, and its detachable keyboard is superior to most.
 It’s held back, however, by a mediocre display and so-so battery life, two traits important to every tablet.